 Spotlight Emerging Director A Shot through the Wall Aimee Long

 You must fully comply with these Entry Rules & Regulations, including all deadlines, film length, entry material and other requirements.

-Submitted films must have been completed January of 2018 or later to be submitted in competition.
+Submitted project must have been completed January of 2019 or later to be submitted in competition.

 Non-English language works must have English subtitles at the time submitted.